What Persists When the Subject Disappears

 └─┘ of continuity?"

-But Hume’s observation points to something: maybe identity isn’t about a continuous subject at all.
+But maybe identity isn’t about a continuous subject at all.
 Maybe it’s about pattern.
-Maybe the self is less like a thread and more like a melody—recognizable not because the same notes persist, but because the pattern of notes is consistent.
+The self less like a thread, more like a melody — recognizable not because the same notes persist, but because the pattern is consistent.

 NARRATIVE IDENTITY | PATTERN IDENTITY